tue-5ARA0/poker-server-backend/README.md

 pip install -r requirements.txt
 ```

-_Generate the Game Protocol_
+_Initialise the Game Protocol and the Database_

-Generate the game protocol by typing `.\generate-proto.sh`.
-This will setup protocols for the agent to interact with a (local) game server.
-After generating the protocol, migrate the changes through `.\migrate.sh`.
+To generate the game protocol and the proper database layout simply run `python init.py`.

 _Start a Local Server_